-Current guidelines recommend evaluation for sleep apnea in patients with symptoms such as insomnia, snoring, witnessed apneas, non-restful sleep, daytime fatigue, and excessive daytime sleepiness.
+Current guidelines recommend testing for sleep apnea if you have any of these symptoms: insomnia, snoring, witnessed apneas, non-restful sleep, daytime fatigue, and excessive daytime sleepiness.

-Sleep apnea screening should be considered if you have chronic medical conditions (as these can be exacerbated) including:
+You should also get screened if you have any of the following chronic medical conditions (as these can be exacerbated):

 - Diabetes mellitus

 - Depression and other mood disorders